Sustainability through procurement – Spotlight on Human Rights

 Having an impact…

-Many people in modern society might think of slavery and child labour as stories from their history books that no longer exist.
-However, according to Andrew Forrest, Chairman of Fortescue Mining Group and the Walk Free Foundation, “We are all going to have slavery in our supply chains no matter how good we think our corporate social responsibility is”.
+Many people in modern society might think of slavery and child labour as stories from their history books and no longer exists.
+However, according to Andrew Forrest, Chairman of Fortescue Mining Group and the Walk Free Foundation, “We are all going to have slavery in our supply chains no matter how good we think our corporate social responsibility is.”